 Some state departments of transportation around the country are rethinking the way they control traffic into a work zone.
 They are adopting what is known as the “zipper merge” to replace the early-merge concept that most drivers encounter.

 New Mexico recently rolled out a public campaign to teach drivers to zipper merge when heading into a road construction zone.
 The state is gearing up for a hefty round of road construction soon – barring any as yet unforeseen halts or delays due to the coronavirus – and wants to help traffic flow better at those work areas.
-(Infrastructure construction has been deemed essential in the state during the coronavirus outbreak, as of March 25.)

 The department says the zipper merge cuts traffic time by as much as 40 percent as drivers get to keep traveling without stopping – if it’s done correctly.
 It’s also safer, the department says.